If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 The most important markers to manage

-When it comes to metabolic health and longevity, there are three things we can easily measure that we have embedded in our Data-Driven Fasting Tracking Spreadsheet:
+When it comes to metabolic health and longevity, there are three things we can easily measure that we collect in Data Driven Fasting:

 - body mass index (BMI),